Scuba set: Stage-only mounting

+Sidemount

+Side-mount harnesses support the cylinders by clipping them to D-rings or butt rails at the hip on either or both sides, and the cylinders hang roughly parallel to the diver's torso when underwater.
+The top of the cylinder is held under the diver's shoulder by a bungee, keeping it roughly parallel to the torso, and may also be clipped onto the harness in the shoulder area by a bolt snap for security.
+The harness usually includes a buoyancy compensator bladder.
+It is possible for a skilled diver to carry up to 3 cylinders on each side with this system.

+Monkey diving

+Recreational diving configuration with only a single side-mounted cylinder.

+No-mount diving

+For some cave diving applications where there is little or no swimming involved and tight restrictions, the diver may carry one or more cylinders simply clipped to the harness or weightbelt, which can be unclipped when necessary to pass through a restriction.
+This has been called no-mount diving.

 Harness construction

 Every scuba harness requires a system for supporting the cylinders on the harness, and a system for attaching the harness to the diver.

+Back mount

+The most common system has the scuba set carried on the back of the diver.
+This uses well developed and familiar load carrying harness systems developed for terrestrial activities, and keeps the bulky and heavy components clear of the chest area.
+Back mounting also tends to restrict access to the control valves for the gas supply, and puts most of the set where the diver cannot see it.

 Basic harness

 The most basic arrangement for a back-mounted set consists of a metal or webbing strap around the cylinder just below the shoulder, and another lower down the cylinder, to which webbing shoulder and waist straps are attached.
 Shoulder straps can be of fixed length to suit a particular diver, but are more often adjustable.
 Sometimes a quick release buckle is added to one or both of the shoulder straps.
-The waist belt has a buckle for closing and release. and the waist belt is usually adjustable for security and comfort.
+The waist belt has a buckle for closing and release, and the waist belt is usually adjustable for security and comfort.
 Various attachments have been used to attach the harness straps to the cylinder bands.
 A crotch strap is optional, and usually runs from the lower cylinder band to the front of the waistband.
 This strap prevents the set from riding upwards on the diver when in use.
 This arrangement is still occasionally seen in use.